-Bajaj Pulsar NS 125 is a Naked sports bike, with the world’s first 4 valve engine, which provides greater power and can be revved to greater RPMs without causing the slightest strain to the engine.
+Bajaj Pulsar NS 125 is a Naked sports bike with the world’s first four-valve engine, which provides greater power and can be revved to greater RPMs without causing the slightest strain to the engine.
 It is a sensation among the sporting community.
-It is powered by a 124.45cc engine and has eye-grabbing sporty looks and great performance.
+It gets a 124.45cc engine and has eye-grabbing sporty looks and outstanding performance.
 Let’s take a look to find out more about it.

-The power delivery is linear and is also friendly while riding in the city.
-It churns out decent low and mid-range torque, making overtakes quite easy in the city.
-The throttle response isn’t as good as its bigger sibling but manages to outperform most of the competitors in its class.
+The power delivery is linear and friendly while riding in the city.
+It churns out decent low and mid-range torque, making overtakes easy in the city.
+The throttle response is not as good as its bigger sibling but manages to outperform most of the competitors in its class.

 Bajaj bikes came into existence in India way back in 1945 by introducing Chetak scooters.
 By 1986 they made a paradigm shift by having it’s focus completely on motorcycles and discontinued scooter manufacturing.
 From there Bajaj was always on course to seal a spot in the top motorcycle manufacturers.
 On the way, Bajaj made tie-up with Kawasaki in 1984 and KTM in 2007 in which former severed tie up in April 2017.
 As a result of years of R & D and technology assistance from KTM and Kawasaki, their models are now finding a place among the top and also within motorcycle aficionados.